maia-iyer/spire-demos/tornjak_crd_federation/README.md

-# Federate the on-prem OpenShift cluster with SPIRE-enabled AWS ROSA cluster
+# Federate two SPIRE-enabled Kind clusters

 In this tutorial, we will be creating two kind clusters, deploying SPIRE on them, deploy simple applications, and federating the clusters through Tornjak.